AaronAlemi/student-store/README.md

         - **optional**:
           - [ ] `receipt` - text describing the order (what might go on a receipt)
       - [ ] It should then send a JSON response back to the client with the new purchase like so: `{ "purchase": purchase }`.
 The response should have a `201` status code for a resource created action.

+## Reflection
+### Did the topics discussed in your labs prepare you to complete the assignment?
+Be specific, which features in your weekly assignment did you feel unprepared to complete?
+The topics in the labs, mainly about react components and things like conditional rednering, did help in completing the project.
+However, I did feel a bit unprepared to complete the parts relating to browser router as I had to learn everything pertaining to that on the fly as I had not worked with that before.

+### If you had more time, what would you have done differently?
+Would you have added additional features?
+Changed the way your project responded to a particular event, etc.
+With more time, I would have wanted to add a bit more features to make some overall experience better, such as touching up the CSS and implementing more of the stretch features in.
+I also wanted to fix the appearance of my product detail as I was having some difficulty making the CSS polished.

+### Reflect on your project demo, what went well?
+Were there things that maybe didn't go as planned?
+Did you notice something that your peer did that you would like to try next time?
+The things that went well for the most part was understanding the components and implementing most of the core functionality.
+One thing that didnt go as planned was the CSS, it took significantly more time than expected to properly try and fine tune everything the way I wanted them to be.
+In addition, I noticed that many of my peers used color gradiants in their website designs that I would like to implement in my own in the future.

+### Open-source libraries used
+N/A

+### Shout out
+I would like to shout out the TA's, Rebecca helped me out with a lot of issues I was having.
+In addition, I also wanted to shout out everyone who worked together on this over discord helping everyone out with their issues, namely Kai and Shehab.